jvalters/automationScripts/README.md

 If the server is down it will automatically start it.

-MySQL.sh is a simple script.
+mysql-checker.sh is a simple script.
 Set a CronJob to run this script every 5 minutes
-Cron example:  */5 * * * * /location/to/the/script/MySQL.sh
+Cron example:  */5 * * * * /location/to/the/script/mysql-checker.sh

-Chmod 775 /location/to/the/script/MySQL.sh
+Chmod 775 /location/to/the/script/mysql-checker.sh

 And you are ready.